Horace Stoute

 Horace Stoute (born 29 May 1971) is a former Barbadian international footballer who played as a goalkeeper.
 He had a brief spell in the Scottish Football League with Livingston, playing 15 league matches for the club between 1994 and 1996.

-Playing career
+Club career

 In 1994, Stoute had a trial with Scottish side Meadowbank Thistle along with his countrymen, David Alleyne, Llewellyn Riley and Wayne Sobers.
 Due to work permit restrictions, Thistle could only sign two of the Barbadians they had on trial.
 The club signed Alleyne and Stoute on permanent deals, and the other players left Scotland without a contact.

 After leaving Livingston, Stoute returned to his home country to play football before retiring and moving into coaching roles with the Barbados national football team and several domestic clubs.